Giants' Gettleman: I'm not doing good enough

 Gettleman said they were "fine" with bringing back Eli Manning at $23 million against the salary cap this season for three starts.
 He said nobody will know for another two years whether the trade of Odell Beckham Jr. to the Cleveland Browns was the right move.

-Gettleman said he understands that scrutiny comes with the job and that he's interviewing for his position every day and needs to do better.
+He said he understands that scrutiny comes with the job and that he is interviewing for his position every day and needs to do better.

-"Not good enough," he said, assessing his own performance.
+"Not good enough," Gettleman said, assessing his own performance.
 "It will get better."

 Mara noted during his news conference Monday that Gettleman needs to increase his batting average on personnel decisions.
 There were also some hints that the Giants could make changes in personnel or to the way they do things.